dbj-data/machine_wide/README.md

-# W.I.P.
+<h1> MACHINE_WIDE is W.I.P. </h1>

 ![jester](media/jester_box_cpp_exception.png)

+> Quick Start Note: For full foreign repos, if they are not SubModules, please go to their GitHub locations.
+Here is just a source, used in Windows only builds.
+For building we use only Visual Studio.
+For every other "MACHINE_WIDE" stuff, if there are lib's or dll's they are in `~\MACHINE_WIDE\lib`.
+Please add it to your `/LIBPATH`.
+For happy Visual Studio building (clang-cl or cl) please your lib after the `/linker` switch.

 #### DBJ_MACHINE_WIDE=D:\MACHINE_WIDE;

 - The most important and only user environment variable.
   - Please set it now to your machine location of the "machine_wide" repo.
   - Important: notice the semicolon at the end of it.
-  - above is example from this machine
+  - above is location from this machine
+    - If your machines does not have the D drive, use the subst command to "make fake" `D:` drive, Perfectly legal and usefull.
 - Please add it to the PATH user environment variable

-#### DBJ_SQLITE3=D:\MACHINE_WIDE\sqlite3\bin;
+#### D:\MACHINE_WIDE\lib;

-- This is where sqlite3.dll is
-- This is where sqlite3.lib is
+- This is where sqlite3.dll is, sqlite3.lib is, etc.

-- Please add it to the PATH user environment variable
+- Please add it to the `/LIBPATH` in your project setup.

 ## Back to the Common

 - This is where "machine wide" includes are.
 - Opposite to the "single header" philosophy.

-- "common headers" philosopohy
+- Here we are folowing the "common headers" philosopohy
   - The common "stuff" is not repeated all arround in all the "single headers"

 ### Cluster of projects

-Git sub-modules are used
+Wherever appropriate the Git sub-modules are used

 1. the users/customers clone/pull all the common stuff they need in one go
    1. from one place on their machines or one server